Luminosity and cooling of highly magnetized white dwarfs: suppression of luminosity by strong magnetic fields: Summary and Conclusion

-For a similar gravitational energy (similar mass and radius), an increasing magnetic energy necessarily requires decreasing thermal energy for white dwarfs to be in equilibrium, which results in a decreasing luminosity.
-We have found that the luminosity could be as low as $\sim 10^{-8}~L_\odot$ for a white dwarf with the central field $\sim 5\times 10^{14}$ G and the surface field $\sim 10^{12}$ G, for a fixed interface temperature.
-As a result, such white dwarfs appear to be invisible with respect to current astronomical techniques.
-With decreasing the surface field, while the luminosity tends to be in the observable limit, it is still $\sim 10^{-6}~L_\odot$ for the surface field $\sim 10^9$ G. For a fixed interface radius, however, luminosity could be much lower, $\sim 10^{-13}~L_\odot$, for central and surface fields respectively $\sim 10^{13}$ G and $\sim 10^{11}$ G. By decreasing surface field to $\sim 10^9$ G, it is still $\sim 10^{-8}~L_\odot$, well below the observational limit.
-Therefore, such white dwarfs, while expected to be present in the universe, are virtually invisible to us, perhaps lying in the lower left corner in the H-R diagram.
+For a similar gravitational energy (similar mass and radius), an increasing magnetic energy necessarily requires decreasing thermal energy for white dwarfs to be in equilibrium.
+This results in a decrease in luminosity.
+Of course, understanding the evolution and structure of a white dwarf is a complicated time-dependent nonlinear problem.
+Hence, our findings should be confirmed based on more rigorous computations, without assuming beforehand the core to be perfectly isothermal, self-similarity of the cooling process up to $10\,$Gyr, etc. Nevertheless, we have found that the luminosity could be as low as about $10^{-8}\,L_\odot$ for a white dwarf with the central field around $5\times 10^{14}\,$G and the surface field about $5\times10^{12}\,$G, for the same interface temperature as non-magnetic white dwarfs.
+As a result, such white dwarfs appear to be invisible to current astronomical techniques.
+However, with weaker surface fields, the luminosity tends to reach the observable limit.
+It is still about $10^{-6}\,L_\odot$ for surface fields of about $B_{\rm{s}} \approx 10^9\,$G, with central fields $B_{0} \gtrsim 2\times 10^{13}\,$G. Note that the central field also plays an important role to determine luminosity.
+A lower $B_{0}$ makes the white dwarfs more observable for the same surface field.
+Indeed, white dwarfs with surface fields $B_{\rm{s}} \approx 10^9\,$G are observed, whatever be their number.
+We argue that such white dwarfs have relatively low central fields.
+For a fixed interface radius, the luminosity could be much lower, $L \approx 10^{-9}\,L_\odot$, for central and surface fields of about $10^{12}\,$G and $5\times10^{11}\,$G, respectively.
+For surface fields approaching $10^9\,$G, $L \approx 10^{-8}\,L_\odot$, well below the observable limit, as long as central field $B_{0} \gtrsim 3\times10^{13}\,$G. Therefore, such white dwarfs, while expected to be present in the Universe, are virtually invisible to us, and perhaps lie in the lower left-hand corner in the Hertzsprung--Russell diagram.